eeegl/RGX/README.md

 The web page can be broken into three parts:

-1. Input - the first textbox, where you enter the text you want to edit.
+1. Filter - the top of the page, where you chose if you want to remove or replace text.
+The user can chose to apply the filters on one word at a time or the whole text.
-2. Filter - the middle of the page, where you apply the different filters.
+2. Text box - the middle of the page, where you type the text you want analyzed.
-3. Output - the second textbox, where the edited text is displayed.
+3. Counters - the bottom of the page, where the user can get quantitative information about the text.

 ## <a name="list_of_functions"></a> List of functions
+### Filter Functions
+* Highlight search string.
+* Remove one or all search results.
+* Replace all or one search string occurances with input string.

+### Counter Functions
-* Count number of words
+* Count the number of words.
-* Count number of characters
+* Count the number of characters.
-* Syntax highlighting
-* Count number of occurrences of X
+* Count the number of matches of searched user input string.
-* Find first N occurrences of X
-* Find last N occurrences of X
+* Count the number of sentences.
-* Find all line numbers with X
-* Remove all search results
+* Give the k most common words.

+### Other functionalities
 * Copy result to clipboard
+* Clear the text area

 © mathiasgrin & eeegl